boltops-tools/lono/docs/_docs/tutorials/ec2/new.md

 The new command does a few things:

 1. Generates a starter lono project structure
-2. Installs the projects dependencies
+2. Installs the project's dependencies
 3. Initialized a git repository
 4. Displays a welcome message and provides some guidance on what to do next